1zzowiebeha/Planetary-HTML-Table-generator/README.md

 Adapted from MDN's [accessible table example](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Structuring_content/Planet_data_table).

-Takes a data file containing planetary data such as name, density, distance from the sun, etc. and converts it into a highly semantic HTML table for data visualization.
+Takes a data file containing planetary data such as name, mass, density, distance from the sun, etc. and converts it into a highly semantic HTML table for data visualization.

+## Development

+### 0. Generate HTML from data.txt

+To generate the full HTML page in /public/, run

+`python generate.py`

+### 1. Install Dart Sass executable through NPM
+`npm -i global install sass-embedded`

+### 2. Compile SASS to CSS in real-time

+From repository's root dir:

+`sass --watch src/styles:public/styles`

+ ❗Note: `/src/styles/` file deletions may not reflect in `/public/styles/` use a build tool or NPM scripts for a better watch mechanism

+### 3. Live CSS updates in the browser

+Use a LiveServer mechanism like VSCode's LiveServer to view your changes in real-time